OCTOBER AT CLUNY

 BULBS & TUBERS

 Although the spectacular Giant Himalayan Lily, Cardiocrinum giganteum, flowered in June, its green fig-like seed heads and stalks up to 3m high remain a structural feature especially around the top area of the garden.
 Some of last year’s “dead heads” also remain and appear very like Venus Flytraps.
-The seed will not viable for a number of weeks.
+The seed will not be viable for a number of weeks.

-Don’t miss the spectacular blue sausage fruit of Decaisnea fargesii (or blue bean shrub) between Nos 1 & 2.
+HIPS & BERRIES & CONES Don’t miss the spectacular blue sausage fruit of Decaisnea fargesii (or blue bean shrub or dead men’s fingers) between Nos 1 & 2.
 It originates from western China and Nepal and also has large colourful leaves.
 This is a good year for different types of berries including Cotoneaster, Hips & Berberis berries.
 There are various rowans including Sorbus hupehensis-pink berries, S. ‘Joseph Rock’- golden yellow berries, S. forrestii -white berries.
 There are other species of rowan and also cotoneasters with different coloured berries including black, glossy red and orange.
 There is a wide range of cones within the garden and you may see a number lying on the ground as well as on the trees.
 You will be surprised at the small size of the Sequoiadendron (the Redwood) cones found at Nos 5 & 9.
-Since Storm Arwen we have planted a number of young specimen trees particularly in the open space in the middle of the garden from No 12 onwards and in the area above No 29.
-Most are settling in very well.
+The Noble firs in the garden in contrast have very large upright cones.

 HERBACEOUS PLANTS & CYCLAMEN